The Benefits of Computer-Assisted Knee Replacement

 At Forté, patients receive computer-assisted knee replacements, which are more personalized than traditional knee replacement surgeries.

 The first step is patient-specific surgical planning.
 A CT scan of your knee is used to create a 3D virtual model of your unique joint.
-After tracking a series of points around your knee, Maratt guides it through a range of motion to capture how much it will straighten, how far it can bend and how tight the ligaments are.
+After tracking a series of points around your knee, Dr. Maratt guides it through a range of motion to capture how much it will straighten, how far it can bend, and how tight the ligaments are.

-“What we often see is that if we just decided to put implants in based on the 3D model alone, you’d end up with a knee that feels too tight when you’re trying to bend it,” says Maratt.
+“What we often see is that if we just decided to put implants in based on the 3D model alone, you’d end up with a knee that feels too tight when you’re trying to bend it,” says Dr. Maratt.
 “Those are the things that, in the past, would make recovery really hard.”

 “Think of it as a simulation tool that we can use to try different combinations of things and pick the one that makes the most sense before we make a single bone cut,” he says.

-“It ultimately leads to less pain in the post-op period,” says Maratt.
+After adjusting the software, Dr. Maratt uses robotic arm technology to help perform the knee replacement.
+“It ultimately leads to less pain in the post-op period,” says Dr. Maratt.
 “We can’t make a knee replacement painless, but it leads to a more normal feeling knee and a faster recovery.”

-What to expect from the recovery process
+What to Expect from the Recovery Process

 Just as every knee is different, so is every patient’s experience.
-But Maratt says most patients hit a series of milestones as they participate in physical therapy following computer-assisted knee replacement surgery:
+But Dr. Maratt says most patients hit a series of milestones as they participate in physical therapy following computer-assisted knee replacement surgery:

 • 4-6 Weeks: You’ll be back to doing most things you want to do, including driving.